Updated: August 21, 2023

 There will likely be many insurance policies that your loved one no longer needs.

 In locating all of your loved one’s assets, you may have to find and speak with any financial professionals they have used to identify any additional financial and investment accounts that they may have held.
+Unless it is you, the executor may not need to be involved if there are no complications.
 They will go over these accounts with you and can help you manage them.

 They say the only certain things in life are death and taxes.
 This includes taxes after death.
 You and/or the executor must file a final tax return for the year your loved one dies.